ddrohan/dynamic-web-dev-labs/lab01/step_2.md

 ![](../lab01/images01/lab01s12.png)

-Now, if you'd rather your browser launch automatically you can configure you 'Run' options
+Now, if you'd rather your browser launch automatically you can configure you 'Run' options like so

 ![](../lab01/images01/lab01s09.png)